MicrosoftDocs/dynamics365smb-docs/business-central/across-faq-win-cli.md

 ## Will the Windows client still be supported in older releases of Business Central and Dynamics NAV?
 Yes.
 You can safely continue to use the Windows client on premises and be supported as long as you are covered by the maintenance plan.
 Please work with you partner to understand the timelines and define the roadmap to move to a newer release at some point.

-The Windows client **remains supported** for the Business Central April 2019 release and all earlier releases of [!INCLUDE[prodshort](includes/prodshort.md)] on premises and Dynamics NAV, in accordance with the support lifecycle process.
+The Windows client **remains supported** for the [!INCLUDE[prodshort](includes/prodshort.md)] April 2019 release and all earlier releases of [!INCLUDE[prodshort](includes/prodshort.md)] on premises and Dynamics NAV, in accordance with the support lifecycle process.

 ## When will this take effect?
 **In October 2019**, with [!INCLUDE[prodshort](includes/prodshort.md)] 2019 release wave 2, we have now delivered on that promise, especially aimed at partners managing the on-premises upgrade process.

 This was first announced last year at various conferences and then with a detailed timeline earlier in 2019.
-For more information, see [Business Central April 2019 Update and the road ahead](https://community.dynamics.com/business/b/businesscentraldevitpro/posts/business-central-april-2019-release).
+For more information, see [[!INCLUDE[prodshort](includes/prodshort.md)] April 2019 Update and the road ahead](https://community.dynamics.com/business/b/businesscentraldevitpro/posts/business-central-april-2019-release).

 ## Does this impact me if I use Business Central online?
 No. This change **only impacts on-premises** installations because the cloud version of [!INCLUDE[prodshort](includes/prodshort.md)] was already looking forward only and was never enabled to allow connections from the Windows client.
 For online customers, the modern client continues to be their day-to-day toolset without any change, except for multiple productivity improvements.

-For more information, see [Overview of Dynamics 365 Business Central 2019 release wave 2](/dynamics365-release-plan/2019wave2/dynamics365-business-central/).

 ## Does this impact me if I use Business Central on-premises?
 Yes.
 When you **choose to upgrade** to [!INCLUDE[prodshort](includes/prodshort.md)] 2019 release wave 2, you must switch to access [!INCLUDE[prodshort](includes/prodshort.md)] using one of the modern clients.
 The most popular choice on desktop computers is the web-browser client where your browser is pointing to an on-premises web server using a URL, such as this example (not active): https://myserver.mydomain.com/BC150

 ## What if I really want to have an installable component or at least an icon on my desktop?
 You can always add a **browser shortcut** on your desktop or pin the web page with [!INCLUDE[prodshort](includes/prodshort.md)] to your Windows task bar.
-Alternatively, the Business Central **Windows 10 desktop app**, which is available from Microsoft Store, is a great way to access [!INCLUDE[prodshort](includes/prodshort.md)] both on premises and in the cloud.
-To get the app, go to [Microsoft Dynamics 365 Business Central](https://www.microsoft.com/en-gb/p/microsoft-dynamics-365-business-central/9nblggh4ql79?rtc=1&activetab=pivot:overviewtab) in the store.
+Alternatively, the [!INCLUDE[prodshort](includes/prodshort.md)] **Windows 10 desktop app**, which is available from Microsoft Store, is a great way to access [!INCLUDE[prodshort](includes/prodshort.md)] both on premises and in the cloud.
+To get the app, go to [Microsoft Dynamics 365 [!INCLUDE[prodshort](includes/prodshort.md)]](https://www.microsoft.com/en-gb/p/microsoft-dynamics-365-business-central/9nblggh4ql79?rtc=1&activetab=pivot:overviewtab) in the store.

 ## How does this impact mobile?
 There is **no impact** on mobile apps for [!INCLUDE[prodshort](includes/prodshort.md)] as they are already part of the modern-client family.
-For more information about the mobile apps, see [Getting Business Central on Your Mobile Device](install-mobile-app.md).
+For more information about the mobile apps, see [Getting [!INCLUDE[prodshort](includes/prodshort.md)] on Your Mobile Device](install-mobile-app.md).

 ## Can I connect to Excel?
 What happened to the old Excel add-in?
 Yes.
 There are multiple ways to work with [!INCLUDE[prodshort](includes/prodshort.md)] and Excel, including the following: